 .
 The cast mostly averts Fake Nationality

-, (except for Sean and the Indian) and as a result a lot of the actors aren't on this wiki.
+), and as a result a lot of the actors aren't on this wiki.
 Check The Other Wiki

 This film provides examples of:

 - AB Negative: Shown Their Work, as the doctor explicitly states that he tried using plasma first on the Indian, but since it wasn't working he needs whole blood, which has to be the same type.
-Turns out Chips, has the right type.
+Turns out Chips has the right type.

 - Book Ends: Catching the rhino.